DaveBackus/Data_Bootcamp/README.md

 If you have questions, email Dave Backus (db3@nyu.edu) or track him down in his office (KMC 7-68).

 **Mini-courses.**  We ran a non-credit mini-course in 2014 and plan another one for 2015.
-The mini-course will expose you to the Python programming language and illustrate its capabilities for managing data.
-Excel is a fine program, but once you learn to work with a modern programming language, it will remind you of doing arithmetic on your fingers.
-Former students tell us it's become an essential business skill in asset management, tech, and marketing.
-An alum with strong programming skills worries that this course will make him obsolete.
+The mini-course will give you a taste of the Python programming language and its capabilities for managing data.
 The 2015 mini-course schedule is

 * Friday, November 6, 2-4pm.
 Python fundamentals and an introduction to Python graphics.
 You should follow [these instructions](https://davebackus.gitbooks.io/test/content/installing-python.html) to install Python before the class.
 If you have difficulty, come 20 minutes early and we'll get you going.
 * Friday, November 13, 2-4pm.
 Accessing data from spreadsheets and internet sources, examples of what you will be able to do.